-A new battery recycling program in development will soon provide new options for people to safely and conveniently recycle their batteries.
+A battery recycling program under development will soon provide new options for people to safely and conveniently recycle their batteries.
 The Zero Waste Omnibus Amendment Act of 2020 contained a subtitle establishing battery stewardship requirements.

 Who does the law apply to?